Senior Scams: What to Watch Out for in 2026

 Employment Scams

-Employment scams are becoming more common, and scammers might take advantage of seniors who may be looking to supplement their retirement income.
+Employment scams are becoming more common, and scammers might take advantage of seniors who are looking to supplement their retirement income.

-Unfortunately, fake job listings on platforms like LinkedIn or Indeed are being posted and they lead you through an application process that eventually steals your personal information, like your Social Security number.
+Fake job listings, on platforms like LinkedIn or Indeed, lead you through an application process that eventually steals your personal information, like your Social Security number.

-Remember, no legitimate employer will ask you to pay to work for them, and they will never need your social security number just to apply for a job.
+Remember, no legitimate employer will ask you to pay to work for them—and they will never need your social security number to apply for a job.

 Cryptocurrency Scams

-Cryptocurrency is a digital form of money, like Bitcoin, that’s untraceable and irreversible once sent and the number of crypto scams targeting seniors has skyrocketed in recent years.
+Cryptocurrency is a digital form of money, like Bitcoin, that is untraceable and irreversible once sent.
+The number of crypto scams targeting seniors has skyrocketed in recent years.

 One common scam involves Bitcoin ATMs, where scammers send QR codes to the victim and trick them into depositing cash, which is then converted into crypto and stolen.